 The credit was added by Laws 1998, Chapter 137 and applies retroactively to taxable years beginning January 1, 1998.
-The bill was introduced in order to encourage the state's electric power plants to purchase coal in Arizona and provide an incentive to take delivery in Arizona of coal from sources outside the state.
+The bill was introduced to encourage the state's electric power plants to purchase coal in Arizona and provide an incentive to take delivery in Arizona of coal from sources outside the state.

 Coal purchased in Arizona is subject to a 3.125% Transaction Privilege Tax (TPT).
-The state TPT collection on coal purchases is subject to the distribution formula that allocates a portion of revenue collected to counties and cities within the state.
+The state TPT collection on coal purchases is subject to a statutory distribution formula that allocates a portion of the state revenue to counties and cities.
 The amount distributed to each county is determined by a formula that is based on each county's share of statewide population, property tax values, and point of sales.
-In addition to the state TPT, each county within the state imposes an excise tax, which is generally based on 10% of the state rate.
-For example, in Apache and Navajo Counties, the tax rate on coal purchases is 3.4375% (3.125 + 0.3125).
+In addition to the state TPT, most counties within the state impose an excise tax, which is generally based on 10% of the state rate.
+For example, in Apache and Navajo Counties, the total tax rate on coal purchases is 3.4375% (= 3.125% state TPT + 0.3125% county excise tax).